…the amazing sensation of the bounce and the gravity-defying, weightless feeling.

 We also realise that for some, these experiences are not easily accessible on a daily basis due to a variety of barriers that are beyond their control.

-The simple pleasure and elation of bouncing on a trampoline is instantly present for anyone taking part.
-But in addition, trampolining has a host of heath and therapy benefits that can improve the wellbeing of pretty much anyone, for example, did you know that trampolines are a valuable therapy tool for children with autism and anyone else with sensory integration disorders?
+But in addition, trampolining has a host of heath and therapy benefits that can improve the well-being of pretty much anyone, for example, did you know that trampolines are a valuable therapy tool for children with autism and anyone else with sensory integration disorders?

 Have a look at our website to see all the facilities and attractions that we can offer, we have times available mid week to accommodate groups in a low pressure and controlled environment and we look forward to showing your group a fantastic time at Rebound and hope we can become a regular outing for you.

 Trampolining is a unique activity as it allows everyone to participate no matter your ability or skill.
 Whether you’re jumping as high as you can, or bouncing on your bottom everyone can have fun on a trampoline and seek the same trampoline benefits as each other.